RobertMachamud/coepmobiles_china/README.md

 <h1 align="center">
-  :car: New-Coep / Alternative Aus China
+  :car: New-Cöp / DFSK :car:
 </h1>

   This is a website where users can look for DFSK cars.
   DFSK is a chinese car brand - they want to sell their cars on the german market so they are making collaborations with german car workshops to sell their products trough them - without the need to open up/rent a store.
-  The main porpouse is to inform the custumors from Cpmobiles/New-Cp about their alternative cars from china (DFSK).
+  The main porpouse is to inform the custumors from Cöpmobiles/New-Cöp about their alternative cars from china (DFSK).
-  <a href="https://www.coepmobiles.de/">Coep Mobiles ('parent website')</a>
+  <a href="https://www.coepmobiles.de/">Cöp Mobiles ('parent website')</a>

 <p align="center">